-IPMI defines the protocols used for interfacing with an embedded service processor.
-This service processor - also known as a baseboard management controller (BMC) - resides on the node board.
+IPMI defines the protocols used for interfacing with the BMC on the node board.
 The BMC links to a main processor and other onboard elements using a serial bus.

-The Intelligent Management add-on card, (AOC-SIMSO+), monitors onboard instrumentation such as temperature sensors, power status, voltages and fan speed, and provides remote power control capabilities to reboot and/or reset the server.
+The BMC monitors onboard instrumentation such as temperature sensors, power status, voltages and fan speed, and provides remote power control capabilities to reboot and/or reset the server.
 It also includes remote access to the BIOS configuration and operating system console information via serial-over-LAN (SOL) or embedded KVM capabilities.
 Because the controller is a separate processor, the monitoring and control functions work regardless of CPU operation or system power-on status.